 The DSO Board determines acceptance, management and liquidation of real property according to the following policy.

 6.2 Minimum Standards for Real Property

 Acceptance of any real property is subject to the following minimum standards.
-Unless otherwiseagreed to in writing all Responsibility for associated costs of due diligence are outlined in Addendum to Gift Agreement (Providing a Gift of Real Estate). the responsibility of the donor.
+Responsibility for associated costs of due diligence is outlined in Addendum to Gift Agreement (Providing a Gift of Real Estate).